Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 22. Examples of digression-demutation fluctuations can be:

-a) the replacement of grass stands by creeping grass stands under the influence of spring stagnation of hollow waters, followed by the return of the predominance of grasses;
+a) the replacement of cereal grass stands with creeping grasses, which occurs under the influence of spring stagnation of hollow waters, with the subsequent return of the predominance of cereals;

 b) transformation into creeping cenoses with a predominance of various types of cereals;

-c) the ability of individuals of many plant species under the influence of drought to go into a dormant state, and after the cessation of the drought - the possibility of a quick return of phytocenoses to their original state;
+c) the ability of individuals of many plant species, under the influence of drought, to enter a dormant state, and after the end of the drought, the ability to quickly return phytocenoses to their original state;

-23. The practical significance of studying fluctuations in forage phytocenoses (meadow, steppe, etc.), aimed at their effective use and improvement, is determined by the fact that over the years:
+23. The practical significance of studying fluctuations in phytocenoses of forage lands (meadows, steppes, etc.), aimed at their effective use and improvement, is determined by the fact that, year by year:

-a) their productivity and the quality of the feed obtained from them fluctuate;
+a) their productivity and the quality of the feed obtained from them fluctuates;

-b) the terms and even the possibility or expediency of using fodder lands change;
+b) the timing and even the possibility or feasibility of using forage lands change;

-c) the effectiveness of methods for improving fodder lands is changing
+c) the effectiveness of methods for improving forage areas changes

 (irrigation, fertilization, overseeding, etc.);